Summer Workshops are here!

 - Three Academic Coaching sessions

 The 4-day residential workshop includes training, all training materials, lodging, meals, summary of their experience and multiple touch base phone calls after the workshop.
 Parents will also be invited to join the post-workshop parent session that provides more information on the workshop components and how they can support their son/daughter with their goals.

-The Academic Coaching sessions may be 4 one-hour sessions, or 8 half-hour sessions.
+The Academic Coaching sessions are three 45-minute sessions.
 The student and Academic Coach decide what method they will meet: in-person or virtually.
-If at the end of the 4 sessions the student decides to continue with academic coaching, then the student, parent, and coach will meet to discuss next steps.
+If at the end of the 3 sessions the student decides to continue with academic coaching, then the student, parent, and coach will meet to discuss next steps.